 Now without any further ado, let us get straight to the instructions.

-Instructions to Unbrick the OnePlus 8/8 Pro
+Instructions to Unbrick the OnePlus 8 and OnePlus 8 Pro

 The process of unbricking the OnePlus 8/8 Pro is quite easy.
 In brief, you first have to download decrypted OxygenOS firmware, launch the MSMDownload Tool on your computer, then boot your phone into EDL mode, and finally, flash the firmware using the tool.
 To make it easier for you to understand, I have broken down the instructions into five major steps.